clojure-emacs/clj-refactor.el/README.md

 Check out the much longer [installation](https://github.com/clojure-emacs/clj-refactor.el/wiki/installation) page in the wiki for a less opinionated approach.

-cljr-refactor has quite a few settings you can tweak to change the behavior of various commands.
+`clj-refactor` has quite a few settings you can tweak to change the behavior of various commands.
 You can read more about that [here](https://github.com/clojure-emacs/clj-refactor.el/wiki#customization).